Thimoteus/SandScript/README.md

 Everything is an [S-expression](https://en.wikipedia.org/wiki/S-expression).
 [Quoted lists](http://stackoverflow.com/questions/134887/when-to-use-quote-in-lisp) are supported.

+Defining variables is done with `def`, and bound variables can be rebound with `set`.

+Defining functions is similar to defining a variable, for an example, see the section on rational number arithmetic below.

 # Semantics

 ## Data types

 Primitive types come in four flavors: atoms ('atom), strings ("hello world"), bools (#t, #f) and natural numbers (0, 1, 2, ... ).
 There are two types of collections, lists and [dotted lists](http://stackoverflow.com/questions/8358783/what-was-a-reason-to-introduce-dotted-pair-in-lisp), both of which are heterogeneous.

 # Questions That Might Be Asked Frequently